wnd-zermatt/wnd-shell/README.md

 provides the `wnd` command.
 You might want to add this line to your `.bashrc`.

 use `wnd --pull` to pull latest image before starting the container.

+## Tools

+### Renovate

+Renovate is a tool to automate dependency updates.
+It can be used to keep your project dependencies up-to-date.

+run it inside the wnd container like this: `renovate --platform=local`